Manasu Rendum Pudhusu: Soundtrack

 The soundtrack was composed by Deva, with lyrics written by Vaali.

 Reception

-Malini Mannath of The Indian Express gave the film a positive review, praising the performances of its lead pair.
-P. S. S. of Kalki wrote "the issue is not new, the story is also not new, the new is present only in the title.
-With such a flimsy plot, it is needlessly dragged and the end of the day we feel bored".
+Malini Mannath of The Indian Express said, "Thanks to [Jayaram] and Khushbu who have not overacted, the scenes are tolerable.
+The film drags itself towards the end".
+P. S. S. of Kalki wrote the issue is not new, the story is also not new, the new is present only in the title, and with such a flimsy plot, it is needlessly dragged and the end of the day we feel bored.